Mercedes-Benz EQE 350+ SUV Charging Cost in Tennessee: 2026 Calculator

 Can you charge a Mercedes-Benz EQE 350+ SUV at home?

 Absolutely.
 In fact, over 80% of EV charging happens at home.
-The Mercedes-Benz EQE 350+ SUV comes equipped with a large 90.6 kWh battery.
-To get the best experience, we recommend installing a Level 2 home charger (240V).
+The Mercedes-Benz EQE 350+ SUV is equipped with a 90.6 kWh battery.

 What is the electricity rate in Tennessee?